brandongregory/dndhelp/src/5e-character-creation/class-playstyles.md

 ### Pop Culture Examples of Warlocks

 - [Raven from _Teen Titans_](https://www.youtube.com/watch?v=9lJcrW20DlM) - Raven's powers come from her demon father, and she has a bit of a spooky vibe.
+Raven would be a Fiend Warlock.
 - [John Constantine from DC Animated Universe](https://www.youtube.com/watch?v=SiNMxbbSjEg) - Constantine is far from the most powerful magician in the DC universe, but he's able to use his powers cleverly to take on powerful foes.
+- [Anders from _Dragon Age II_](/dnd-in-pop-culture/dragon-age/da2-anders/) - Warlocks don't have to be dark and spooky.
+Anders has entered into a relationship with a spirit of justice, which is a great fit for the Celestial Warlock.

 ## <a name="Wizard"></a>Wizard